 File 2 was also heavily redacted in some places, and the reasons for this are as interesting as the rationale for the numerous redactions in File 1.

 The problem is that File 2 is long.
 So long, it is becoming a challenge for me to review the whole thing, much less the average reader.
 I have therefore decided to cut the Grossian knot, post the Oswald file material as note 3, and review File 2 in a final fourth note.
 If your primary interest is in the JFK assassination, and you have no particular interest in Grossi’s colorful life story, you will probably be happy about this.
 Just read this post and skip the others.

 On the other hand, if you are interested in Jack, or you want to know why so much material in his files was withheld for so long, you can join me as we plow through the FBI paper labyrinth, in search of the untamed Jack.

 Jack and Lee Harvey Oswald

-As his lengthy rap sheet shows, Jack was a poor car thief, but a very good cartoonist/commercial artist.
+As his lengthy rap sheet shows, Jack was a poor car thief and an even worse bank robber, but he was a very good cartoonist/commercial artist.
 It was probably due to the latter skill, not the former, that he was hired as an assistant art director at Jaggars-Chiles-Stovall (JCS), a Dallas typography company, in August 1961.

 A little over a year later, in October 1962, JCS also hired the future assassin of President Kennedy, Lee Harvey Oswald, as a camera trainee.
 Both Jack and Lee worked in the camera department, so they soon met each other, and as a result of a casual conversation described below, Jack agreed to act as the sponsor for Lee Harvey Oswald’s Dallas library card (see my previous post for a picture of the card).
 This seems to be the only interaction the two had.